CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Exceptions/throw-exception/throw-new-flow-exception-block.md

 ### Error Code

 An [Error Code][ErrorCode Property] that can be used to uniquely identify the type of exception (e.g. There may be multiple exceptions with the same `AuthenticationError` category set, such as `InvalidCredentials`, `TokenExpired`.
-In this case each exception can be assigned its own unique [Error Code][ErrorCode Property]; `AuthenticationError` = `100` and `InvalidCredentials` = `101`).
+In this case each exception can be assigned its own unique [Error Code][ErrorCode Property]; `InvalidCredentials` = `100` and `TokenExpired` = `101`).
 This can then be used for future decision making in the flow, or to assist in troubleshooting and reporting.

 If [Error Code][ErrorCode Property] is not provided, it will default to `null`.